DSpace/RestContract/endpoints.md

 * /api/core/bitstreams
 * /api/core/bitstreamformats
 * /api/core/sites

-## Endpoints Under Development
 * /api/core/metadatafields
 * /api/core/metadataschemas
+* /api/core/epersons
+* /api/core/groups

+## Endpoints Under Development
 * /api/core/{model}/search
 * /api/discover/search

-## Proposed Endpoints
-* /api/discover/search
     * to provide access the the discovery search.
 The supported parameters could be:
         * profile (similar to the current location parameter but more general so that we can provide different configuration for the repository, for a community, etc.)
         * facet (values to apply, to exclude, etc.)
         * query (the generic query string to apply)
         * sort (the sort conditions)
     * Returns "context" which contains the following
         * Item counts
         * All items accessible to user by context default sort
         * All items accessible to user by selected sort
         * All facets counts for context
         * All filters available for the context
     * Get context for the full site
     * Get all items for a specific community or collection
     * Get all items for a full text search
     * Get all items for a faceted search
     * Get all items for a complex search
 * /api/discover/browse
     * to provide access to the browse system. it should return the list of available browse indexes.
     * On a specific browse indexes /api/discover/browse/ the supported parameters could be:
         * sort
         * filter value (on metadata browse)

-* /api/user/eperson
-* /api/user/epersongroup
+## Proposed Endpoints
 * /api/authorize/(dso)
 * /api/curate
 * /api/export